Director of Organizing

-Pacific County Voices Uniting (PCVU) is hiring a full time Organizing Director in Pacific County.
-The Organizing Director will be a valued member of the PCVU Team and report to the Executive Director.
-This position will work on average 32-40 hours per week within the pay range of $32-35 per hour depending on experience.
-After 90 days, PCVU offers medical/vision and dental insurance to employees (and their families), 401k retirement plan and up to 11 paid holidays throughout the calendar year.
+Pacific County Voices Uniting (PCVU) is hiring a full time Director of Organizing in Pacific County.
+This position will work on average 40 hours per week within the salary range $66,570-$75,000 depending on experience.
+PCVU offers healthcare benefits to employees and up to 11 paid holidays throughout the calendar year.
 Depending on FTE, employees will receive up to 6.7 hours of vacation and up to 4.3 hours of sick leave every month.
 PCVU is committed to diversity, equity, and inclusion.
-We understand that excellent candidates do not always fit all the requested criteria in our job descriptions.
-If you are passionate about our purpose and willing to learn, we encourage you to apply.
 For interested applicants, please submit your cover letter and resume to info@pcvu.org.
-We strongly encourage black, indigenous, people of color, immigrants, refugees, LGTBQIA2S+ community, and people living with both seen and unseen disabilities.
+We strongly encourage Black, Indigenous, people of color, immigrants, refugees, LGBTQIA2S+ community, people living with both seen and unseen disabilities, formerly incarcerated, and/or people living with other lived experiences to apply.

 PCVU is a 100% BIPOC-led organization that aims to shift, balance, and develop a culture of healthy civic engagement.
-PCVU stands with all people of Pacific County in seeking racial, political, social, economic, immigrant, environmental, and disability justice for the most historically underrepresented in our communities: Black, Indigenous, Mexican/Hispanic/Latinx, Asian, Pacific Islander, Native Hawaiian, peoples of color, the LGTBQIA2S+ community, and people living with both seen and unseen disabilities.
+PCVU stands with all people of Pacific County in seeking racial, political, social, economic, immigrant, environmental, and disability justice for the most historically underrepresented in our communities: Black, Indigenous, Mexican/Hispanic/Latinx, Asian, Pacifi c Islander, Native Hawaiian, peoples of color, the LGBTQIA2S+ community, and people living with both seen and unseen disabilities.

 Position Responsibilities